Contact us to bring BIISC to your community!

 LFA Community Information Session (CIS)

-Interested communities can host a CIS where we will provide the latest LFA research generated by Hawaii Ant Lab (HAL) and University of Hawaii (CTAHR) researchers.
-We focus on sharing the essential information you need to create a plan for control of LFA on your property.
-Our team will guide you through the various products and application methods, share what works and what doesn’t, and answer your questions about best approaches for your situation.
-Learn the tips and tricks used to get the best results out of treatment, and learn how to put together a complete treatment kit.
+At the CIS, our team will focus on sharing the essential information you need to create a plan for control of LFA on your property.
+We guide you through the various products and application methods, share what works and what doesn’t, and answer your questions about best approaches for various situations.
+Learn research-based strategies, tips and tricks used to get the best results out of treatment, and how to put together a complete treatment kit.
 We also offer guidance and recommendations for working with your neighbors to create a neighborhood-scale plan that can help lower control costs over the long term.

 We provide assistance to the organizers in preparing for the session, and we will provide the flyers and online materials you need to get the word out to your community.
-CIS’s are packed with perks, including gift cards and giveaways, and are a great way for neighbors to come together to create solutions to this problem!
+CIS’s are a great way for neighbors to come together to create solutions to this problem!

-The CIS will provide the knowledge you need to combat LFA on your property, as well as strategies for organizing in your community.
-If you and your surrounding neighbors are ready to act after the CIS, we can provide a LFA Control Application Demonstration in your neighborhood!
+If you and your surrounding neighbors are ready to act, we can provide a LFA Control Application Demonstration in your neighborhood!
 The demonstration is a hands-on workday where participants will be actively involved in measuring, mixing, and applying ant control treatments.
-This demonstration workshop is intended for neighborhoods that have developed a plan and can demonstrate commitment to continuing the treatments independently on an ongoing basis.
+This demonstration workshop is intended for neighborhoods that are willing to commit to working together to continue treatments independently for a year.
 A minimum number of volunteers (6) and contiguous properties are required to qualify.
 If you don’t know your neighbors well, hosting an LFA CIS can be a great first step in bringing residents together to develop the plan needed to qualify for the demonstration!

 If you and your community are ready to do something about the LFA problem, BIISC is ready to provide you with solutions!
 To bring BIISC to your neighborhood, email us at email@example.com or call us at (808) 933-3340.